-is able to determine an internal estimate of confidence for the solution it provides for a new problem.
-Because this assessment will be domain-specific, it is not part of our general model.
+The second working assumption is that the CBR system is able to determine internal confidence estimates for its solutions to new problems.
+Because confidence assessment will be domain specific, it is not part of our general model.
 In the application we consider, the system always serves in an advisory role to an engineer, who assesses the system-generated solution before applying it.
 The engineer's assessment provides a natural source of feedback for judging whether the system's confidence value was appropriate.

-Because we are not interested in reasoning about numeric confidence values, we deal with confidence using three linguistic labels: low confidence, medium confidence, and high confidence.
-The mapping to the numeric intervals that represent the linguistic values must be defined in each application.
-For instance, in our chemical application, due to the important safety constraints in the chemical processes, a high confidence is considered for values higher that 0.8 and low confidence has the threshold at 0.6.
+Rather than reasoning about numeric confidence values, we deal with confidence using three qualitative values: low confidence, medium confidence, and high confidence.
+The mapping to the numeric intervals that represent the qualitative values must be defined in each application.
+For instance, in our chemical application, due to the importance of safety constraints in the chemical processes, high confidence is ascribed to values greater than 0.8 on a 0-1 scale, and the threshold for low confidence is 0.6.

-The system's introspective reasoning is organized into five tasks:

-- (1) the monitoring task, in charge of maintaining a trace of the CBR process; - (2) the quality assessment task, that analyzes the quality of the solutions proposed by the system; - (3) the blame assessment task, responsible for identifying the reasoning failures; - (4) the hypotheses generation task, in charge of proposing learning goals; and - (5) the hypotheses evaluation task, that assesses the impact of proposed improvements on solution generation.
+The system's introspective reasoning is organized into five tasks: (1) the monitoring task, in charge of maintaining a trace of the CBR process; (2) the quality assessment task, which analyzes the quality of the solutions proposed by the system; (3) the blame assessment task, responsible for identifying the reasoning failures; (4) the hypothesis generation task, in charge of proposing learning goals; and (5) the hypothesis evaluation task, which assesses the impact of proposed improvements on solution generation.

-Figure 1 depicts the introspective reasoning components.
+Figure 11.1 depicts the introspective reasoning components.
 The horizontal line divides the CBR process (bottom) from the Introspective Reasoner (top).
 Rounded boxes represent inference processes; dashed boxes represent knowledge generated by inference; dashed lines show knowledge dependencies; black-tipped arrows show inference flows; and hollow-tipped arrows denote control relationships.